-\textbf{GeoNeRF}\cite{2022geonerf} (November 2021) extracted 2D image features from every view using a pretrained Feature Pyramid Network.
-This method then constructed a cascading 3D cost-volume using plane sweeping.
-From these two feature representations, for each of the $N$ query point along a ray, one view independent, and multiple view dependent feature tokens were extracted.
+\textbf{GeoNeRF} (November 2021) \cite{2022geonerf} extracted 2D image features from every view using a pretrained Feature Pyramid Network.
+This method then constructed a cascading 3D cost volume using plane sweeping.
+From these two feature representations, for each of the $N$ query points along a ray, one view-independent and multiple view-dependent feature tokens were extracted.
 These were refined using a Transformer \cite{vaswani2017attention}.
-Then, the $N$ view-independent tokens are refined through an AutoEncoder, which returned the $N$ densities along the ray.
-The $N$ sets of view dependent tokens were each fed into an MLP which extracted color.
-These networks can all be pretrained and generalized well to new scenes as shown by the authors.
-Moreover, they can be fine tuned per-scene achieving great results on the DTU \cite{2014DTUdataset}, NeRF synthetic \cite{nerf2020_mildenhall}, and LLF Forward Facing \cite{2019llf_forwardfacingdataset} datasets, outperforming methods such as pixelNeRF \cite{nerf2021pixelnerf} and MVSNeRF \cite{2021mvsnerf}.
+Then, the $N$ view-independent tokens were refined through an AutoEncoder, which returned the $N$ densities along the ray.
+The $N$ sets of view-dependent tokens were each fed into an MLP that extracted color.
+These networks could all be pretrained and generalized well to new scenes, as shown by the authors.
+Moreover, they could be fine-tuned per scene, achieving great results on the DTU \cite{2014DTUdataset}, NeRF synthetic \cite{nerf2020_mildenhall}, and LLF Forward Facing \cite{2019llf_forwardfacingdataset} datasets, outperforming methods such as pixelNeRF \cite{nerf2021pixelnerf} and MVSNeRF \cite{2021mvsnerf}.